Password management: how to manage your accounts securely

 A 2FA sequence is a ‘one time password‘ (OTP) that changes continuously and is generated randomly, usually every 30 seconds.
 The correct code will be communicated to you by the 2FA software via a smartphone application or SMS.
 In any case, two-factor authentication verifies that it is the legitimate owner of the account who has access: he/she is the only one who receives the 2FA code, even if the password was stolen.
 In this regard, your account on Young Platform‘s exchange can be protected by a two-factor authentication system.
-You can find out here how to adopt this crypto security measure.
+Find out how to adopt this crypto security measure.

 There are various Authenticator software packages, also protected by a master password or biometric recognition on access, that you can use to generate 2FA codes: